Briana Evigan: Career

 In February 2009, Evigan announced in an interview she has signed on for another remake.
 The film will be a remake of the cult slasher horror film Mother's Day and will be directed by Darren Lynn Bousman, best known for his work with previous Lionsgate films such as the Saw trilogy.
 Bousman previously directed Evigan in an episode of Fear Itself in 2008.
 The film will co-star A. J. Cook and Jaime King.
 The film has suffered numerous push backs, and was finally released on May 8, 2012, on DVD and Blu-ray.
 The film was also part of the 2010 Cannes Film Festival.

 Evigan played the central character in the indie drama romance film Subject: I Love You.

 She stars in The Devil's Carnival, a short film that got a 30 city world tour that began on April 15, 2012.
 Evigan later confirmed that she had reprised her role in its sequel, The Devil's Carnival: Alleluia!, which was released in late 2015.

 In 2011, during a UStream, Evigan announced that she was working in a TV series with her family, though nothing has been confirmed yet.
 She was scheduled to star as the protagonist of Left for Red: Betrayal, the first of a trilogy which centered on a young woman seeking vengeance on the soldiers who sold her to a sex trafficking group, but has been shelved due to budget issues.

 In 2014, Evigan reprised her role as Andie West in the fifth installment of the Step Up series, Step Up: All In.
-She was later cast Love Is All You Need? as Jude, a heterosexual woman living in a world where homosexuality is right, and heterosexuality is the wrong.
+She was later cast in Love Is All You Need? as Jude, a heterosexual woman living in a world where homosexuality is right, and heterosexuality is the wrong.

-In 2015, Evigan announced, via Twitter that she would be recurring, alongside Danny Trejo in the second season of the Action-Vampire TV Series From Dusk Till Dawn: The Series as Sonja, "an American expatriate working as a tattoo artist in a Mexican Mercado – who also has a sideline forging papers and passports out of her back room".
+In 2015, Evigan announced, via Twitter that she would be recurring, alongside Danny Trejo in the second season of the Action-Vampire TV Series From Dusk till Dawn: The Series as Sonja, "an American expatriate working as a tattoo artist in a Mexican Mercado – who also has a sideline forging papers and passports out of her back room".
 The season premiered August 25, 2015, on El Rey.

 In 2017, she joined director James Kicklighter's Angel of Anywhere, with co-stars David A. Gregory, Ser'Darius Blain and introducing Axel Roldos.

+In 2023, Evigan collaborated with Veldskoen Shoes, a South African shoe brand to create "MoveMe" Ranger boots.